Organic Farming - The Woodhorn Group

 Our organic farming activities extend to 1500 acres on the Chichester Plain and the South Downs.

-At the centre is our 250 strong organic dairy herd producing organic milk for The Organic Milk Cooperative (OMSCO) who, amongst others, supply Yeo Valley organic yoghurts and desserts as well as fresh organic milk to Sainsbury’s.
+At the centre is our 250 strong organic dairy herd producing organic milk for The Organic Milk Cooperative (OMSCO) who supply to major food brands and national supermarket chains.

 The remainder of the farm produces a range of organic arable crops including wheat, beans, peas, oats, spring barley and maize.
 Much of this is grown to maximise the amount of home grown feed for our cows, but we also sell feed and seed to other organic farms.
 The wheat produced also goes to make organic bread.